 Oscar Arias

-Arias was born in Heredia, Costa Rica in 1940.
+Dr. Arias was born in San José, Costa Rica, in 1940.
 He studied law and economics at the University of Costa Rica.
-His thesis, "Grupos de Presión en Costa Rica" ("Pressure Groups in Costa Rica"), earned him the 1971 National Essay Prize.
+His thesis, “Grupos de Presión en Costa Rica” (“Pressure Groups in Costa Rica”), earned him the 1971 National Essay Prize.
 In 1974, he received a doctoral degree in political science at the University of Essex, England.
-After serving as Professor of Political Science at the University of Costa Rica, Dr. Arias was appointed Costa Rican Minister of Planning and Economic Policy.
+After serving as professor of political science at the University of Costa Rica, Dr. Arias was appointed Costa Rican Minister of Planning and Economic Policy.
 He won a seat in Congress in 1978 and was elected secretary-general of the National Liberation Party in 1981.
-In 1986, he was elected President of Costa Rica.
+In 1986, Oscar Arias was elected president of Costa Rica.

-Arias has received approximately 50 honorary doctorates from colleges and universities including Harvard, Princeton, Dartmouth, Oberlin, Marquette, and Washington University in St. Louis.
-He has also received numerous prizes, among them the Martin Luther King, Jr. Peace Award; the Liberty Medal of Philadelphia; the Jackson Ralston Prize; the Prince of Asturias Award; the Albert Schweitzer Humanitarian Award; and the Americas Award.
+Dr. Arias has received approximately 70 honorary doctorates from colleges and universities such as Harvard, Princeton, Dartmouth, Oberlin, Marquette, Washington University in St. Louis, and Carleton University in Ottawa.
+He has also received numerous prizes, among them the Martin Luther King Jr. Peace Award, the Liberty Medal of Philadelphia, the Jackson Ralston Prize, the Prince of Asturias Award, the Albert Schweitzer Humanitarian Award, and the Americas Award.

-Arias participates actively in several international organizations.
-He serves on the Board of Directors of the International Center for Human Rights and Democratic Development (ICHRDD) and Economists Allied for Arms Reduction (ECAAR).
-Dr. Arias also serves on the Board of the InterAction Council, the International Negotiation Network of the Carter Center, the Peres Center for Peace, International Crisis Group (ICG), and Transparency International.
-In addition, he has been part of the Commission on Global Governance and the Stockholm International Peace Research Institute (SIPRI), and is currently a member of the Independent World Commission on the Oceans and of the International Olympic Committee 2000 (IOC 2000).
+Oscar Arias actively participates in several international organizations.
+He has served on the boards of the International Center for Human Rights and Democratic Development (ICHRDD), Economists Allied for Arms Reduction (ECAAR), the InterAction Council, the International Negotiation Network of the Carter Center, the Peres Center for Peace, International Crisis Group (ICG), and Transparency International.
+In addition, he has been part of the Commission on Global Governance, the Stockholm International Peace Research Institute (SIPRI), the Independent World Commission on the Oceans, and of the International Olympic Committee 2000 (IOC 2000).
 He is also an active member of the Inter-American Dialogue, the Society for International Development, and the Create 21, Asahi Forum.

-While he is best known for his international efforts, he is also lauded for his capable management of the Costa Rican economy during his first presidential term.
-He believed in minimal government intervention and bureaucracy as a means to a prosperous economy.
-Under his leadership, Costa Rica's economy thrived and served as a model for neighboring countries.
-This superior economic growth was balanced by a strong social welfare program which included, among other projects, an initiative to provide housing to the poor.
+While Oscar Arias is best known for his international efforts, he is also lauded for his capable management of the Costa Rican economy.
+Dr. Arias believed in minimal government intervention and bureaucracy as a means to a prosperous economy.
+Under his leadership, Costa Rica’s economy thrived and served as a model for neighboring countries.
+During his term of office, Costa Rica maintained its stronghold as the richest country in the region, with the healthiest economy and highest standard of living.
+The gross national product increased by an average of 5% per year during his first term in office, and the unemployment rate was reduced to 3.4%, the lowest in the hemisphere.
+This superior economic growth was balanced by a strong social welfare program that included, among other projects, an initiative to provide housing to the poor.

 Arias discusses setting the struggle for peace within a context of a rapidly changing and globalizing world.
 He believes that the idea of real peace in the new millennium will only be achieved by promoting human security.
 Arias shares the key challenges of poverty and inequality and explains why these issues affect wealthy countries as well.